-UPDATE August 8, 2018: The appeal of Judge Durkin's Final Approval Order by an objector has been formally dismissed.
+August 8, 2018: The appeal of Judge Durkin's Final Approval Order by an objector has been formally dismissed.
 With the appeal dismissed, the distribution of settlement funds is now able to proceed.
-Please continue to check this website for any additional updates.

 In a purported class action case known as Vergara, et al. v.
 Uber Technologies, Inc., No. 1:15-CV-06942 (N.D.
 Ill.), the Plaintiffs alleged that Uber engaged in violations of the Telephone Consumer Protection Act, 47 U.S.C. § 227 et seq. (“TCPA”), by sending automated text messages to individuals without their consent.
 Uber denies Plaintiffs’ allegations and denies that it did anything wrong.
 The Court has not decided who is right.

 A settlement of this lawsuit (“Settlement”) has been negotiated which, if approved by the Court, may entitle you to a payment.
 By entering into the Settlement, Uber has not admitted the truth or validity of any of the claims against it.
 Your rights and options under the Settlement—and the deadlines to exercise them—are explained below.

 |Your Legal Rights and Options in this Settlement|

 |Submit a Claim Form||This is the only way to receive a payment from the Settlement.
 Class Members who submit a valid Claim Form by the deadline of December 15, 2017, will receive a payment and will give up certain rights to sue Releasees, as described in FAQ 13 and FAQ 15.|